📍 Google Maps Email Scraper — Scored Business Leads

 FAQ

 What email hit rate can I expect?
 It varies a lot by industry and by how many of the businesses actually have a website.
-For local services with a website, around half is a fair expectation.
+For local services with a website, roughly two-thirds to three-quarters is a fair expectation.
 Treat any single number as a rough guide, not a guarantee.

 Can I import the results into HubSpot or Salesforce?
 Yes.
 Export as CSV from Apify, or use the API.
 The flat structure imports cleanly with no transformation step.